Not every hero has an Arch-Enemy

 - On iCarly, Neville was originally going to be a one-shot villain, but he had since become a recurring villain out and the gang's Arch-Enemy.
 Dan Schneider even called him The Joker to Carly's Batman.

-- Magic: The Gathering: When Yawgmoth and the other Phyrexians first appeared, they were barely a footnote in the flavor of the Antiquities expansion; eventually, they morphed into the centerpiece of Magic's Rogues Gallery.
+- When Yawgmoth and the other Phyrexians first appeared, they were barely a footnote in the flavor of the Antiquities expansion; eventually, they morphed into the centerpiece of Magic's Rogues Gallery.
 After Yawgmoth's defeat, the Phyrexians made a comeback in the Scars of Mirridon block.

 - Nicol Bolas was one of the five elder dragons in Legends.
 Due to his card having a more powerful and unique mechanic than the others, he was reprinted 12 years later in Time Spiral and was one of many characters from the past to appear in its novels.
 While most of the old planeswalkers were either killed off or depowered in those novels, Bolas remained as a planeswalker.
 He appears again in the Alara block, and has since taken over the position of Big Bad from the Phyrexians.

 - Revolver Ocelot in the original Metal Gear Solid was notable for being the sole surviving member of the renegade FOX-HOUND unit by the end of the story and a mole under the service of Solidus Snake, although there was not much to suggest that he was anything other than a double agent.
-Each subsequent entry in the series would reveal more about Ocelot's past and motives, having him shift from one allegiance to the next and outliving the main antagonist of each game until becoming the main antagonist himself in Metal Gear Solid 4.
+Each subsequent entry in the series would reveal more about Ocelot's past and motives, having him shift from one allegiance to the next and outliving the main antagonist of each game until becoming the main antagonist himself in Metal Gear Solid 4: Guns of the Patriots.

 - Warcraft: Sargeras started out as little more than a footnote in the lore, as a Sealed Evil in a Can demon lord whose powers Gul'dan tried to harness.
 The revelations of his origins as a fallen Titan and creator of the Burning Legion elevated him to Bigger Bad of the entire franchise.